a2nfinance/detrain/README.md

 - For building the DeTrain python library
     - **PyTorch RPC and Distributed packages** for distributed training functionalities.

-- For infrastructure: Akash Network's GPU/CPU marketplace.
+- For infrastructure: Akash Networks marketplace.

 ## Installation